 The purpose of the ISU-OLC is to share campus best practices to improve online teaching and learning; see how others are using the University Learning Management System (LMS) to create innovative learning experiences, inform the campus about existing and new web-based instructional technologies, participate in new technology testing and evaluation; as well as, to leverage LMS expertise, experience and training resources across campus.
-In addition, this group will be asked to inform future activities surrounding ISU’s migration to a new LMS software product.
-To learn about this process and timeline visit ISU’s Learning Management System website.
 Audience: faculty, staff, and graduate teaching assistants.
 Registration is required at least one-day prior for this learning community via Learn@ISU website.

 We welcome you to join the ThinkSpace Learning Community (TLC) where ISU faculty meet to create exceptional learning opportunities for students.
 Centering on ThinkSpace, an active learning and problem solving platform with a set of unique, powerful pedagogical tools, the TLC is designed to help you take your students’ learning to higher levels— learning that builds problem solving skills required in the workplace.
 TLC colleagues exchange new ideas and novel ways of infusing active learning into face-to-face, online, blended learning or flipped classrooms.
 TLC meetings support veteran ThinkSpace users, new comers, as well as those “just curious.”
 Members will showcase exemplary ThinkSpace use by faculty across campus and in many disciplines- encouraging discussions on best practices and experiences, facilitating research collaborations and brainstorming solutions to instructional problems.
 We invite you to join this supportive and vibrant community to help you create exciting learning experiences in your classrooms.